akkensheen/interview_questions/README.md

 ```

 **Terraform**
 Why do you use modules?
-What's the differens between ansible and terraform?
+What's the difference between ansible and terraform?
 How can you configure infrastructure in a team?

 **Other**
 What is GIT?